gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Faster up-to-date checking for incremental builds

 Gradle now uses a more efficient mechanism to scan the filesystem, which makes up-to-date checks significantly faster.
 This improvement is only available when running Gradle with Java 7 or newer.
-Windows users should use Java 8 for best results.

 Other improvements have been made to speed-up include and exclude pattern evaluation.
 No changes are necessary to take advantage of this and this optimization should improve build times for Java 6 and newer.